EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/03_Demo_Backend/Demo_Backend.md

 # Previous Introduction Video

-- Who is this for?
-On the Backend?
+- On the Backend, who is this for?
-- Features?
-On the Backend?
+- Features on the Backend.
-- Who is this for?
-On the Frontend?
+- On the Frontend, who is this for?
-- Features?
-On the Frontend?
+- Features on the Frontend.
 - Why do you need NSwag?

 ---